j5pt/Statistical-Applications-of-Big-Data-Coursework-2-Jonas-Schuppert/README.md

 The notebooks are meant to be rerun, i.e., if the right datasets (described below) are available the notebooks should be executable for everyone.

 The file 'Data_Processing_Big_Data_Coursework_2_Jonas_Schuppert.ipynb' provides all data cleaning and processing information.
-The file 'Feature_Engineering_Big_Data_Coursework_2_Jonas_Schuppert.ipynb' provides feautre scaling and selection, as well as training the models, tuning the hyperparameters and model evaluation.
+The file 'Feature_Engineering_Big_Data_Coursework_2_Jonas_Schuppert.ipynb' provides feature scaling and selection, as well as model training, hyperparameter tuning and model evaluation.

 The Electric Vehicle (EV) data was collected from data.gov.uk: https://www.data.gov.uk/dataset/16c7326b-57fe-4803-88f8-9286c387f68a/electric-vehicle-charging-transactions where the following datasets were downloaded: 'CityEV 2021_Q3 data.csv', 'CityEV 2021_Q4 data.csv', 'CityEV 2022_Q1 data.csv', 'CityEV 2021 Q2 data.csv', 'CityEV Charging Point Data' and 'Charge Transactions'.